 Features to Look for Before Buying Mountain Bike

-After you go through the list of the best mountain bikes for 800 dollars, it would be helpful to look at the following features to narrow down your choices effectively.
+After you go through the list of the top-rated mountain bikes for 800 dollars, it would be helpful to look at the following features to narrow down your choices effectively.

 Wheel and Tire Size